DinaHamdan/FFM/FFM.markdown

 Vendredi
 Show members
 Remove Members
-Add a condtion to check if profile is complete
-Need to add a function at Login to check if profile fname last name and avatar are empty or not
+Add a condtion to check if profile is complete : add a function at Login to check if profile fname last name and avatar are empty or not

 weekend
 CSS backoffice